 Key point: don’t have an eftpos account attached to this expenses account.
 You’ll end up over spending and going into overdraft again.

-You can download a copy of The Mortgage Lab’s Excel Budgeting Spreadsheet here.
+To help you get your finances working well, download a copy of The Mortgage Lab’s Excel Budgeting Spreadsheet.

 The bank is going to want to see your income and it won’t usually be enough to show them the money going into your bank account.
 Banks like to see payslips because they show how your income is made up (ie; is it a base salary or commission).
 The bank will usually want to see the most recent 3 payslips so if your HR department is a little relaxed in this area, get them working on it now.

-If you’re ready to apply for a mortgage, it’s also time to look at your Life and Health insurance.
+If you’re ready to apply for a mortgage, it’s also time to look at your life and health insurance.
 You’re going to be signing a contract for a large amount of money and need to make sure you can pay for it.
 Find an insurance adviser who you like and feel is looking after your best interests.
-We believe the best advisers only advise on insurance which is why we don’t offer it in our company.
 They should be comparing several different products and choosing the one that suits you the most.